demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/etherealemil-UsualScrap/README.md

 <details>
 <summary>Emergency Injector(60C)</summary>

-Costs 60 credits, Weighs 1
+Costs 45 credits, Weighs 1

-When used, the Emergency Injector gives you a speed boost (3x), refills your sprint meter, boosts your sprint meter capacity, and gives you a jump boost.
+When used below 90 health, the Emergency Injector gives you a speed boost (2x), refills your sprint meter, and gives you a jump boost.

+When used above 90 health, The Emergency Injector will queue its buffs mentioned above until you take any source of damage.

-- The effect lasts for 30 seconds.
-After 1 minute you will receive 25 damage overtime.
+- The effect lasts for 15 seconds.
-- If another injector is used while you already have the speed buff you will take 50 damage overtime and won't reapply the speed buff.
+- If another injector is used while you already have the speed buff active you will take 15 damage over 3 seconds and won't reapply the speed buff.

 </details>